dilumn/dilumn.github.io/_posts/2018-06-07-Configuring-Raspberry-Pi-Day1.md

 And as of basic things I created a new user for me & setup SSH Raspberry Pi with my personal laptop public SSH key.
 So no one else can SSH.
 But then I realized I can SSH in without any problem using the Ethernet port to Raspberry Pi, but not using wlan0.
 After searching for a solution I realized that I need to update my firmware.
 So after updating firmware I managed to SSH using wlan0 as well.

 For the day 01, that's all I managed to do.
-Hope to explore more & install more packages soon.
+Hope to explore more & install more packages soon & face new challenges while playing with Pi.

 Cheers,<br>